SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Each type of control flow statement is described in detail below.

-A semicolon (``;``) can optionally appear after any statement and is used to separate multiple statetments if they appear on the same line.
+A semicolon (``;``) can optionally appear after any statement and is used to separate multiple statements if they appear on the same line.

 .. langref-grammar